-The oscillations confirmed in the previous experiments are all those without chirality-flip.
-On the other hand, the oscillations between neutrinos with different chiralities have been also suggested.
-Actually, there is a possibility for changing the chirality because $\nu_L$ and $\nu_R$ are included in one multiplet when we consider the Dirac equation.
-In one generation Dirac neutrino, Fukugita and Yanagida calculated the probability of $\nu_L \to \nu_R$ oscillation \cite{Fukugita-note}.
-Also in the case of Majorana neutrino \cite{Majorana}, the oscillation probabilities between neutrino and anti-neutrino were derived in both two and three-generation schemes \cite{Bahcall1978, Valle1981, Li1982, Bernabeu1983, Gouvea2003, Xing2013}.
-These also belong to oscillations between neutrinos with different chiralities.
-In the oscillations with chirality-flip, the oscillation probabilities are proportional to $m^2/E^2$, where $E$ and $m$ are neutrino energy and mass respectively.
-Therefore, it is considered to be difficult to measure this tiny effect.
-However, if there exist the oscillations with chirality-flip in addition to the established oscillations between the neutrinos with different flavors and same chirality, the sum of the probabilities for $\nu_{eL} \to \nu_{eL}$, $\nu_{eL} \to \nu_{\mu L}$ and $\nu_{eL} \to \nu_{\tau L}$ is not equal to one, in other words, the unitarity must be violated.
-This is due to the use of the Schr$\ddot{\rm o}$dinger equation including only left-handed neutrinos within the framework of the Schrödinger equation.
+The oscillations confirmed by prior experiments all involve neutrinos without chirality-flip.
+However, oscillations between neutrinos of different chiralities have also been proposed.
+The Dirac equation allows for the possibility of chirality change, as both $\nu_L$ and $\nu_R$ are included in the same multiplet.
+In the context of one-generation Dirac neutrinos, Fukugita and Yanagida calculated the probability of $\nu_L \to \nu_R$ oscillation \cite{Fukugita-note}.
+Similarly, in the case of Majorana neutrinos \cite{Majorana}, oscillation probabilities between neutrinos and antineutrinos have been derived in both two- and three-generation frameworks \cite{Bahcall1978, Valle1981, Li1982, Bernabeu1983, Gouvea2003, Xing2013}.
+These also represent oscillations between neutrinos with different chiralities.

+For oscillations involving chirality-flip, the probabilities are proportional to $m^2/E^2$, where $E$ is the neutrino energy and $m$ is its mass.
+As a result, measuring this small effect is considered challenging.
+Nonetheless, if oscillations with chirality-flip coexist alongside established oscillations among neutrinos of the same chirality, the sum of the probabilities for $\nu_{eL}\to\nu_{eL}$, $\nu_{eL} \to \nu_{\mu L}$ and $\nu_{eL} \to \nu_{\tau L}$ would not equal one, implying a violation of unitarity.
+This stems from the consideration of only left-handed neutrinos within the framework of the Schrödinger equation.

-In this paper, we formulate the theory of neutrino oscillation by using the relativistic Dirac equation, in order to unify the oscillations with and without chirality-flip.
-We consider the case of two-generation neutrinos with the Dirac mass term in vacuum.
-The obtained results can be extended to the case of Majorana neutrinos, $n$ generations, and the case with matter effects or magnetic fields.
-We show that the unitarity exactly holds by considering the oscillations with and without chirality-flip.
-We find that two new terms appear in derived probabilities, one is the term dependent on the absolute mass of neutrino and the other is the term including a new CP phase.
-This new CP phase appears in the oscillations with chirality-flip and we can interpret that the Majorana CP phase is a kind of this CP phase.
+In this paper, we formulate the theory of neutrino oscillations using the relativistic Dirac equation, aiming to unify cases with and without chirality-flip.
+We focus on the scenario of two-generation neutrinos with a Dirac mass term in vacuum.
+The results obtained can be extended to include Majorana neutrinos, $n$ generations, and cases involving matter effects or magnetic fields.
+We demonstrate that unitarity holds when considering both types of oscillations.

+Our analysis reveals the emergence of two new features in the derived probabilities: one is dependent on the absolute mass of neutrinos, and the other includes a new CP phase.
+This new CP phase manifests in oscillations with chirality-flip, and the Majorana CP phase can be interpreted as one example of this phase.